 2. Reduction in bench-time

-The time then, can go into reskilling measures to avoid the possibility of benching existing skills.
-In both these cases, investing in upskilling measures lets workers pick up new knowledge such that they can easily surmise new project briefs the minute they come in. wit Eventually, when more projects come in, your crew of engineers is prepared for the workload and would take lesser time to gain mastery over new requirements.
+The time then can go into reskilling measures to avoid the possibility of benching existing skills.
+In both these cases, investing in upskilling measures lets workers pick up new knowledge such that they can easily summarize new project briefs the minute they come in.

 3. Consistent and persistent data